"

 David Colameco, M.Ed.

 Stainless steels are used in corrosive environments where steel would rust and eventually fail.
-Similar to carbon steel, stainless steels come in shapes that you are familiar with such as plates, pipes and tubes, angle iron, c-channels, etc. The cost of stainless steel fabrication in terms of base materials and labor limits its use.
+Similarly to carbon steel, stainless steels come in shapes that you are familiar with such as plates, pipes and tubes, angle iron, C-channels, etc. The cost of stainless steel fabrication, in terms of base materials and labor, limits its use.

-Stainless steel, as its name suggests, stains less than steel but that does not mean it won’t stain or rust.
+Stainless steel, as its name suggests, stains less than steel—but that does not mean it won’t ever stain or rust.
 As a welder you can definitely destroy the corrosion resistant properties of stainless steel if you are not actively following the WPS and its temperature ranges, techniques, and other essential variables that have been used on a successful weld for the joint you are welding.

-Stainless steel contains iron along with the alloying elements of chromium, Nickel, Molybdenum, and other alloying elements depending upon the alloy’s chemical composition.
+Stainless steel contains iron along with the alloying elements of chromium, nickel, molybdenum, and other alloying elements depending upon the alloy’s chemical composition.
 Each of these alloying elements improves the mechanical properties of the steel but also adds a cost to the stainless steel’s price.
-For example stainless steel used in kitchen utensils will be a different alloy than a more corrosion resistant surgical tool.
-Likewise the stainless steel in a vehicle’s muffler will be a different grade of stainless steel than what is used in the food and beverage industries.
+For example, stainless steel used in kitchen utensils would be a different alloy than that used for a more corrosion-resistant surgical tool.
+Likewise, the stainless steel in a vehicle’s muffler will be a different grade of stainless steel than what is used in the food and beverage industry.

-The addition of these alloying elements change the properties including the thermal conductivity of the metal.
-Stainless steel has lower thermal conductivity than carbon steel does.
+The addition of these alloying elements changes the properties of the metal, including its thermal conductivity: Stainless steel has lower thermal conductivity than carbon steel.
 This means that the heat you put into the metal when welding stainless steel does not “flow” through the metal as fast as it does with carbon steel.
 This leads to distortion and potentially higher temperatures in the HAZ.
 Distortion in metal can occur when a weldment expands at different rates at different locations.
-Table 20.7 has thermal expansion coefficients for some stainless steel and other alloys for comparison:
+Table 20.7 has thermal expansion coefficients for some stainless steel and other alloys for comparison.

 Table 20.7.
 Thermal Expansion Coefficients of Common Alloys & Metals